Initial-seed recursions and dualities for d-vectors: Duality and recursion in certain cluster algebras

 \begin{theorem} Let $\set{\beta_1,\ldots,\beta_n}$ be a cluster and let $\gamma$ be an almost positive root.
 Then the $\d$-vector of $x(\gamma)$ with respect to the cluster $\set{x(\beta_1),\ldots,x(\beta_n)}$ is given by $[(\beta_1\parallel\gamma),\ldots,(\beta_n\parallel\gamma)]$. \end{theorem}

-Passing from $B_0$ to $-B_0^T$ has the effect of preserving the signs of entries while transposing the Cartan companion $A$.
+Since $B_0$ is skew-symmetrizable, passing from $B_0$ to $-B_0^T$ has the effect of preserving the signs of entries while transposing the Cartan companion $A$.
 The almost positive roots for $A^T$ are the almost positive co-roots associated to $A$.
 The following is \cite[Proposition~3.3(1)]{ga}.

 \begin{prop} If $\alpha$ and $\beta$ are almost positive roots and $\alpha\ck$ and $\beta\ck$ are the corresponding co-roots, then $(\alpha\parallel\beta)=(\beta\ck\parallel\alpha\ck)$. \end{prop}

 \begin{proof}[Proof of Theorem~\ref{D finite}] The cluster pattern assigns some algebraic cluster to $t_0$ and some algebraic cluster to $t$, and each of the algebraic clusters is encoded by some combinatorial cluster.
 Let $\set{\beta_1,\ldots,\beta_n}$ be the combinatorial cluster at $t_0$ and let $\set{\gamma_1,\ldots,\gamma_n}$ be the combinatorial cluster at $t$.
 Now Theorem~\ref{CP cor} and Proposition~\ref{compat ck} are exactly Property D at $t_0$ and $t$. \end{proof}